wikilele/quarantine-to-do/qtd-node-backend/README.md

 - `standard` is used for the checkstyle
 - `dockerfile` and `.dockerignore` are provided
 - `mongoose` is used to access the mongo db
+- `mock-mongoose` to have an in-memory db for testing
+- `npm install <dependency> --save-dev` for depencencies used only during development